The Mills (band): History

 The mills released their first album: Babel.
-This album was recorded in Bogota by the discografy of Cabeza de raton and it shows a mixture of alternative rock, indie and latin rock.
+This album was recorded in Bogotá by the discografy of Cabeza de raton and it shows a mixture of alternative rock, indie and latin rock.
 This first album has 13 songs in Spanish and English with great singles like: "Before i go to sleep" and "Abran fuego".
 This album also has a cover of "Lobo hombre en paris" of the Spanish rock band La Union.
 This singles rise up the Mills to the top of the best Colombian rockbands.